woodystock/learner-materials-react-props-and-state/activities/activity-5.md

 function CatCard(props) {...}
 ```

+It's just like how a normal JavaScript function receives values - cool!

-Again, we don't have to call this props, we could call it bingoWings if we wanted to.
+Again, we don't have to call these props here, we could call our parameters bingoWings if we wanted to.
 But props is fine for now.

 To check our cat card is receiving our cat data properties, add a console log above our cat cards return statement